Rule ID: SUK/1002/v1.0

 -

-The rule results are arranged with two levels of categorization.
-At the top level, the rule categorizes compartmentation that have service penetrations by the federated floor that the compartmentation resides on.
+The rule results are arranged with two levels of categorisation.
+At the top level, the rule categorises compartmentation that have service penetrations by the federated floor that the compartmentation resides on.

 Results showing hierarchical breakdown of floor level and number of service penetration per compartmentation wall of floor